-Under the rules of the SEC, stockholders who wish to submit proposals for inclusion in the Proxy Statement for the 2012 Annual Meeting of Stockholders must submit such proposals so as to be received by us at 123 Saginaw Drive, Redwood City, California 94063, on or before February 8, 2012.
+Under the rules of the SEC, stockholders who wish to submit proposals for inclusion in the Proxy Statement for the 2012 Annual Meeting of Stockholders must submit such proposals so as to be received by us at 123 Saginaw Drive, Redwood City, California 94063, on or before December , 2011.
+In addition, if we are not notified by February , 2012 of a proposal to be brought before the 2012 Annual Meeting by a stockholder, then proxies held by management may provide the discretion to vote against such proposal even though it is not discussed in the Proxy Statement for such meeting.